Energy Executive Briefs

 The year 2011 was a record year for the solar photovoltaic industry, with more than 29 GW new capacity installed worldwide, corresponding to a 70% increase compared to 2010.
 Global PV capacity exceeded 69 GW in 2011, with 70% installed in European countries.

 Implementation of biofuels polices is complex due to diversity of interests and concerns.
-Countries around the world are utilizing different approaches to policy design, but with common goals of supporting biofuels development and economic growth, protecting the environment, and increasing energy security.
-This blog examines several different approaches to policy design and the current state of biofuels production.
+Countries around the world are utilising different approaches to policy design, but with common goals of supporting biofuels development and economic growth, protecting the environment, and increasing energy security.
+This blog examines several approaches to policy design and the current state of biofuels production.
 Biofuels are manufactured from biomass; wastes and residues of biological origin and energy crops.
 First generation biofuels are made from sugar, starch, and vegetable oil.

 Over the last 20 years, coal consumption and -to a lesser extent- oil consumption have steadily decreased to the advantage of electricity in the European industry.
 In the meantime the natural gas penetration slowed down, stabilizing during the 2000s.
 What are the uses of electricity in industry?
 What are the reasons for this large penetration?